 Information on other areas can be found here:

-- Information for Business Partners and Contact Persons
+- Data Protection Notice for Business Partners and Contact Persons

 - Information for online data protection training can be found directly on the respective training page